Anupam0401/To-Do-List-maker-app-v2/README.md

 ` The web app will soon be hosted online. `
 ### Stay connected for furthur updates

-**The next version is going to be fully automized according to your needs, it will involve ***AI and ML*** **to track your tasks and suggest you options to set your future tasks.
+**The next version is going to be fully automized according to your needs, it will involve** ***AI and ML*** **to track your tasks and suggest you options to set your future tasks.
-**I have tried my best to come up with best possible features a To-Do app can have and would love to know your opinions on it.**
+I have tried my best to come up with best possible features a To-Do app can have and would love to know your opinions on it.
-**Check out some of the most significant changes to be made: -**
+Check out some of the most significant changes to be made: -

-## Next version features:
+## Next version features(v3):
 * **Automatic reminders** for your pending tasks using any medium you choose, be it mail, message or, notification.
 * Application for the same for your **andriod mobile**.
 * Interaction among **various devices**.